alontalmor/WebAsKB/README.md

 Now you can do any of the following:

+* Generate the noisy supervision data for training `python -m webaskb_run.py gen_noisy_sup --eval_set dev` (choose ‘dev’ or ‘test’ sets).
+* Run pointer-net to generate split-points `python -m run_ptrnet.py gen_noisy_sup --eval_set dev` (choose ‘dev’ or ‘test’ sets).
+* Train the pointer network `python -m webaskb_run.py train_ptrnet`.
-* Run a model on example sentences with `python -m allennlp.run predict`.
+* Run final predication and calculate p@1 scores `python -m webaskb_run.py splitqa --eval_set dev`.

-* Start a web service to host our models with `python -m allennlp.run serve`.
-* Interactively code against AllenNLP from the Python interpreter with `python`.
+Please note, Reading Comprehension component answer predication we provided in RC_answer_cache.
+However the WebAnswer model was not included due to very large repository size.
+You may replace the RC component with any other such model.